December 12, 2024

-The ZZ plant is an easy to care for plant that doesn’t mind a big of neglect.
-But while that makes it popular amongst those who are busy and want a nice and easy plant, proper watering is key to unlocking its full potential.
+ZZ plants are easy to care for and don’t mind a bit of neglect.
+But while that makes them popular amongst those who are busy and want a nice and easy plant, getting their watering right is going to make them really grow their best.

 So this guide is designed to give you everything you need to water your ZZ plant the right way.
-We’ll go through how to identify when it needs water, how much is just right, common mistakes and some special care techniques that really help with growth.
+I’ll take you through how to know when it needs water, how much is just right, common mistakes and a few extra tips to really help with it’s growth.

 ZZ Plant Basics: Why Watering Matters